torvalds/linux/Documentation/admin-guide/hw-vuln/mds.rst

 MDS system information
 -----------------------

-The Linux kernel provides a sysfs interface to enumerate the current MDS status of the system: whether the system is vulnerable, and which mitigations are active.
+The GNU/Linux kernel provides a sysfs interface to enumerate the current MDS status of the system: whether the system is vulnerable, and which mitigations are active.
 The relevant sysfs file is: